 You can use checkout links to create a payment page and share it with your customers.
-Checkout links are the most convenient way to collect payments from customers for any goods or services without directing them to an app or website.
+Checkout links are the most convenient way to collect on-chain/lightning payments from customers for any goods or services without directing them to an app or website.
 Checkout links are one-of-a-kind URLs that direct your customer to a payment page.
 When your customers click the link, they can pay by scanning the QR code on a simple payment page that opens in a web browser.
 Customers do not need a Speed account to pay you through checkout links.

 Checkout links have a no-code option, where you can generate a payment page with the web application, and begin collecting payments in seconds.
 You can perform all the actions of checkout links from the web application - create, activate and deactivate.
 Alternatively, you can extend the functionality and generate checkout links programmatically at scale using the Speed platform API, in addition to the benefits of this no-code option.
 Additionally, subscribe to webhook events to receive instant notifications.

 The following are the checkout link API endpoints for creating, deactivating, updating and retrieving checkout links